Privacy/Proxy Services Accreditation Implementation

 - The Implementation Review Team (IRT) meets every Tuesday at 15:00 UTC.

-- The IRT is reviewing the first draft Privacy and Proxy Service Provider Accreditation Agreement.
+- Privacy and Proxy Service Provider Accreditation Policy

 - Board Approval: 9 August 2016